lenddoefl/triggers/docs/introduction.rst

 then the Triggers framework might be overkill.

-For example, using the survey application from the previous section, suppose that the client always sent the data for steps 1 and 4 in the same web service request.
+For example, using the survey application from the previous section, suppose that the client always sent the data for modules 1 and 4 in the same web service request.

-In this case, you wouldn't need to use the Triggers framework because your application would not need to keep track of which steps were received across multiple web service requests.
+In this case, you wouldn't need to use the Triggers framework because your application would not need to keep track of which modules were received across multiple web service requests.

 =============
 Configuration
 =============
-Let's go back to the example survey application, and see how we might configure the Triggers framework to execute an asynchronous task after steps 1 and 4 are
+Let's go back to the example survey application, and see how we might configure the Triggers framework to execute an asynchronous task after modules 1 and 4 are
 received:

 .. code-block:: javascript